LOVE ASTEROIDS

 fast, pursuing passion

-Your erotic signature is pursuit.
-Eros in Aries turns on at the chase, the first charged moment, the challenge of someone you are not sure you can have.
-You bring heat and directness to desire.
-The shadow is boredom after the conquest: once the pursuit ends, the fire dims and you start looking for the next match.
+Eros in Aries is often read through pursuit: the chase, the first charged moment, and the challenge of someone not yet fully available.
+This placement can bring heat and directness to desire.
+The shadow is boredom after the conquest, when the early spark fades and the next match starts to look more interesting.
 The work is to let sustained intimacy stay interesting even without the early adrenaline.

 Read the full guide →